Jithin-Varghese/SQL-Labs/DEA.md

 1. Download and Install Database Experimentation Assistant 2.6 on your laptop.
 2. Bring your own source database that has queries running
     or
     Setup a source database on your laptop using the steps described below.

+    To setup a test database on your laptop to use as source for this exercise:
+1. Download the backup file located here.
+2. Open SQL Server Management Studio.
+3. Right click on Databases and select Restore Database.
+4. In the pop-up, select Device and click on the … button.
+5. In the select backup devices pop-up, click Add button.